Weak saturation stability

 \section{Abstract}

-We study wsat$(G,H)$, the minimum number of edges in a weakly $H$-saturated subgraph of $G$.
-We prove that wsat$(K_n,H)$ is stable (remains the same after independent removal of every edge of $K_n$ with a constant probability) for all pattern graphs $H$ such that there exists a `local' set of edges that percolates in $K_n$ (this is true, for example, for $K_s$, $K_{s,s}$ and $K_{s,s+1}$).
-Also, we find a threshold probability for the weak $K_{1,t}$-saturation stability.
+The paper studies wsat$(G,H)$ which is the minimum number of edges in a weakly $H$-saturated subgraph of $G$.
+We prove that wsat$(K_n,H)$ is `stable' --- remains the same after independent removal of every edge of $K_n$ with constant probability --- for all pattern graphs $H$ such that there exists a `local' set of edges percolating in $K_n$.
+This is true, for example, for cliques and complete bipartite graphs.
+We also find a threshold probability for the weak $K_{1,t}$-saturation stability.